-If you feel especially alert following your argument, try getting out of bed and going into another room with dim lighting.
+If you feel especially alert following an argument, try getting out of bed and entering another room with dim lighting.
 Now, perform a quiet and relaxing activity for 10-20 minutes.
-Think about a relaxing technique that has worked for you in the past.

-- Allow 10 to 20 seconds to relax your body and then move on to the next muscle group, such as your buttocks.
+- Allow 10-20 seconds to relax and move on to the next muscle group, such as your buttocks.

 - Pay attention to the different sensations in your body as you relax each muscle group.
-Imagery can be especially useful while releasing tension.
-For example, imagine the stressful feelings as a glowing ball of energy, flowing out and leaving your body as you relax your muscles.
+Imagery can be beneficial while releasing tension.

 - Work your way up your body slowly in the same manner.

-If you’ve already had a stressful night and you foresee another stressful day tomorrow, try restricting your intake of caffeine and alcohol.
-Your best bet would be to avoid the two at least four hours before bedtime as they can make it more difficult for you to relax your mind and body.
+If you’ve had a stressful night and foresee another stressful day tomorrow, restrict your intake of caffeine and alcohol.
+Avoid them at least 4 hours before bedtime as they can make relaxing harder.

 While alcohol may help you fall asleep, it suppresses your breathing and inhibits rapid eye movement or REM sleep.
 Alcohol interrupts your natural circadian rhythm, resulting in more sleepless nights.